openml/docs/docs/index.md

     - `Install-Package openMl`

 You might also need to set up the API key.
-For more information, see the [API key page](./apikey.md)
+For more information, see [Authentication](http://localhost:8000/concepts/openness/).

 ## Learning OpenML